sateesh2020/web-server-kit/docs/tools/CLI.md

 └── sql.ts                      # a Knex connector
 ```

 The `addcrud` command also adds a migration and a seed in the `packages/server/src/database/migrations/` and
 `packages/server/src/database/seeds` directories respectively:

-* `packages/server/src/database/migrations/1542808346607_ModuleName.js`
+- `packages/server/src/database/migrations/1542808346607_ModuleName.js`
-* `packages/server/src/database/seeds/1542808346607_ModuleName.js`
+- `packages/server/src/database/seeds/1542808346607_ModuleName.js`

 To test the modules generated with `addcrud`:

-1. Run the Apollo Universal Starter Kit project with `yarn watch`
+1. Run the Web Server Kit project with `yarn watch`
 2. Follow to the [GraphiQL page]
 3. Run your queries and mutations for the generated entity